Special characters can transform your WordPress content from ordinary to professional.

 For instance, if you use your company’s name in a blog post, adding a trademark character next to it will help highlight your business to readers.

-Additionally, using special characters in your headlines and meta descriptions can improve your website’s SEO by making your content more interesting and attractive to users.
-In turn, this can improve your click-through rate.
+Additionally, using special characters in your headlines and meta descriptions can make your listing stand out in search results.
+This makes your content more attractive to users.
+In turn, this can improve your click-through rate (CTR).

 Having said that, let’s see how to easily add special characters to your WordPress posts.
 We will cover three different methods, and you can use the quick links below to jump to the method you want to use: